riscv-non-isa/riscv-arch-test/generic-framework/README.md

 ```
 	add     x1,x2,x3
 ```
-should check not only that x1 has the expected new value, but that all other registers (and CSRs) have not changed and that memory has not been altered.
+should check not only that `x1` has the expected new value, but that all other registers (and CSRs) have not changed and that memory has not been altered.

-It is up to the specific implementation whether any non-state side-effects, such as output are caused by this macro.
+It is up to the specific implementation whether any non-state side-effects, such as output are triggered by `VALIDATE_STATE`.

 ### Supported tests